kodou/kodou-docs/_docs/index.md

 The code you want to write today has probably been written 100X already somewhere in opensource or your company's code base.
 Instead of beginning the software design process and development cycles, why not use the best existing code that has been road-tested, improved over time by many people, and meets your needs.
 This enables speed of software prototyping, development, and deployment, while using high quality code.

 kodou.io is a Software-as-a-Service platform where the software is high-quality code from existing source code repositories.
-Whether opensource or enterprise code bases, kodou.io decomposes code repositories into the functions that comprise them.
+Whether open source or enterprise code bases, kodou.io decomposes code repositories into the functions that comprise them.
 The functions are available for API calls whenever needed by a user.

 **No Compiler, IDE, Deployment Process, Dependency Management or Dependency Conflicts**

-kodou.io isolates all functions into independent artifacts.
+kodou.io isolates all functions into independent artifacts, no more dependency conflicts.
 All that is required is a reference to the desired function.

 Use the kodou.io web page to search for code using keywords and phrases that describe the code you would like.
 The results are a list of functions that may have been buried in a repository but are extracted by kodou.io.
 The choices come from many repositories and across various programming languages.
 Once a function is selected it is available for API calls.

+Similarly, kodou.io provides a dependency-level service called an Environment.
+This enables function calls on a requested set of library dependencies.
+The functions exposed by the dependencies are available for calls.
+Again, each Environment is independent, so a client could set up two Environments that normally combined would have dependency conflicts, but are effectively combined (piece-wise) from the client's perspective.

 Here are some usage examples